-Once an employee successfully completes their introductory period, the employee is then appointed to regular status.
+Once an employee successfully completes their his/her introductory period, the employee is then appointed to regular status.

-An employee that is hired in Step A or B shall be eligible for a step increase upon successful completion of the introductory period.
-Any employee hired in a step higher than B shall not be eligible for a step increase until the completion of one year of employment with the City.
+An employee that is hired in Step 1 or 2 shall be eligible for a step increase upon successful completion of the introductory period.
+Any employee hired in a step higher than 2 shall not be eligible for a step increase until the completion of one year of employment with the City.